Skip to content

 Where You Live Matters!

 If you live on a hill, each aspect - north, south, east and west - will have slightly different climatic variations.
-The eastern side will get morning sun, which is not as hot as afternoon sun but more likely to cause frost damage.
+The eastern side will get morning sun, which is not as hot as the afternoon sun but is more likely to cause frost damage.
 The southern side will be much cooler than the northern.
 The western side will be hotter and drier.

-The wind exposure will also be different: the eastern side may receive cooling breezes; the southern, destructive strong winds.
-Lower areas will receive more frost usually than higher areas, as the cold air drains downhill at night and settles in the low-lying areas.
+The wind exposure will also be different: the eastern side may receive cooling breezes; the southern side, destructive strong windsLower areas will usually receive more frost than higher areas, as the cold air drains downhill at night and settles in the low-lying areas.
 Apartment living can expose you to all these considerations.

 👉Action Plan for Autumn